 In this video, Attorney Tony Ramirez explains how to legally change your name in Texas.
 We have five offices in Fort Bend County, Wharton County, and Matagorda County.
 You can schedule an appointment at any of our offices by calling 800-929-1725.
+Mr. Ramirez is no longer with the Firm.

 Summary of How to Legally Change Your Name